RedTurtle/design.plone.ioprenoto/README.rst

 Design Plone Io-Prenoto
 =======================

-This product is designed to integrate `design.plone.ioprenoto` package with `design.plone.contenttypes`
+This product is designed to integrate `redturtle.prenotazioni` package with `design.plone.contenttypes`

 PrenotazioniFolder additional fields
 ====================================